 The official regulatory timelines are dependent upon whether your operation is designated as a small farming operation or a large farming operation.
 Large farming operations are members with 60 or more irrigated acres and small farming operations are those less than 60 irrigated acres.

-Operation Size Completion Date (on-farm) Small Farming Operation (less than 60 irrigated October 6, 2016 acres) Large Farming Operation (60+ irrigated acres) April 3, 2016
+Operation Size Completion Date (on-farm) Small Farming Operation (less than 60 irrigated acres) October 6, 2017 Large Farming Operation (60 Plus irrigated acres) April 3, 2017

 3. Does the Template need to be Certified?